pyembed/pyembed.github.io/content/pages/home.md

 [TOC]

-REmbed is a Python library that allows you to easily embed content on your website from a wide variety of sources (including [Flickr](http://flickr.com/), [Twitter](http://twitter.com/) and [YouTube](http://youtube.com/)).
+PyEmbed is a Python library that allows you to easily embed content on your website from a wide variety of sources (including [Flickr](http://flickr.com/), [Twitter](http://twitter.com/) and [YouTube](http://youtube.com/)).
 It uses the [oEmbed](http://www.oembed.com/) standard to discover how to represent the resource on your website.

 ## Key features ##